emmt/TclTk.jl/README.md

   command).

-It may be noticed that, following Tk conventions, the width and height of an image are its first and second dimensions.
+It may be noticed that, following Tk conventions, the width and height of an image are its respective first and second dimensions.
 The images provided by the `TestImages` have a different convention and we call `permutedims(img)` to cope with that.
-Using the apostrophe, i.e.
-`img'`, would also do the job.
+Using the apostrophe, i.e. `img'`, would also do the job.

 A Tk widget instance can be called to perform widget actions such as (re-)configuring some options.
 For example, let us show the frame of the image with a *sunken* relief: